TommyMart/TommyMart/README.md

 # 👋 Hi, I’m Tom Martin
 - 👀 I’m interested in solving problems with logical creativity.
 - 🌱 I’m currently studying full stack software development and visual design/communication.
-- 💞️ I’m looking to collaborate on software projects that positively impact society and/or the environment in some way.
+- 💞️ I’m looking to collaborate on software projects that positively impact society and/or the environment.
 - 📫 How to reach me thomas.h.martin89@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Music producer